rezendi/ykarma/README.md

 YKarma is an experimental project to model reputation as a spendable Ethereum token.

-The basic concept: every person in a community or organization is allotted 100 "YKarma coins" each week, which must be given away to other people before they can be used.
-The recipients can then spend these coins on various rewards.
-(A day off, a conference ticket, etc.) Received coins lose half their value every four months, so, like reputation itself, YKarma savings decay rapidly over time.
+The basic concept: every person in a community or organization is allotted 100 "karma" to distribute each week, which must be given away to other people before they can be used.
+The recipients can then spend these "karma coins," which serve as a measure of their reputation, on various rewards (a day off, a conference ticket, etc.)
-That makes this reputation economy *very* different from a monetary one, in that it's impossible to hoard capital; it also protects the "money supply" from hyperinflation.

 ### What's the point?